boundsj/ObjectiveDDP/README.md

 * Clone this repo and navigate to the Example app:

-    → git clone git@github.com:boundsj/ObjectiveDDP.git
+    * git clone git@github.com:boundsj/ObjectiveDDP.git

-    → cd Example/
+    * cd Example/

-* Get the ObjectiveDDP cocoapod:

- (if you don't have cocoapods, [get it])
+* Get the ObjectiveDDP cocoapod: (if you don't already have cocoapods, [get it])

-    → git clone git@github.com:boundsj/ObjectiveDDP.git
+    * git clone git@github.com:boundsj/ObjectiveDDP.git

-    → pod install
+    * pod install

 * Open the Example app in xcode:

-    → open Example.xcworkspace
+    * open Example.xcworkspace

-* Start the todo meteor server:

-    → cd todos

-    → meteor

-* Back in xcode, build and run the app in the simluator with the run command: ⌘R
+* Build and run the app in the simluator with the run command: ⌘R

 Todo App Screenshots:
 ![alt text](https://raw.github.com/boundsj/ObjectiveDDP/master/screenshots.png "Screenshots")

-**NOTE: The app currently points to a hosted version of the meteor server and has a hardcoded user name.
-This will change soon.**
+**NOTE: The app connects to a meteor server [http://ddptester.meteor.com](http://ddptester.meteor.com) and has a hardcoded user name.**

 Development: Writing Your Own App
 --------------

-_Note: ObjectiveDDP is a brand new project and is very much subject to change.
-Please check this readme and the project wiki frequently for updates._
+_Note: ObjectiveDDP is a work in progress and subject to change.
+Although we do make an effort to remain backwards compatible with the original API, please check this readme and the project wiki frequently for updates to stay up to date._

 #### ObjectiveDDP Boilerplate ####
 The example application illustrates everything you need to know about integrating ObjectiveDDP into your iOS application.
 You can also reference the technical walkthrough in the wiki [ios boilerplate] section for the step by step details of creating a simple iOS app that can connect to a meteor server.

 #### Development Branch: The Bleeding Edge ####
-The master branch of this repo is "stable" and should generally be the one used for linking to projects via cocoapods.
-Active development happens on the development branch - feel free to use it to experiment with the latest features.
+Please use this branch if you have forked the project and plan to send pull requests.
+It is also useful for testing new features that you read about in issues but are not in the master branch yet.

 #### Tests ####
 All tests are in the Specs directory and tests (which are actually the best documenatation) for the DDP protocol implementation are in the [ddp tests] file.